 Natural Disasters: The Marshall Islands are vulnerable to natural disasters, such as cyclones, king tides, tsunamis, floods, and severe droughts.
 Although these are rare occurrences, you should monitor local and international weather updates carefully and follow any instructions issued by the local authorities.

 For further information:

 Health facilities in Majuro and Ebeye are adequate for routine medical problems.
 There are few or no health facilities available elsewhere in the Marshall Islands.
-Majuro has a private clinic and a public hospital.
+Majuro has a private clinic, a public hospital, and a private pharmacy.
 Ebeye also has a public hospital.
 Though the hospital has diagnostic medical equipment, it is not always functioning due to maintenance problems and technician staffing difficulties.
 Most outer islands have medical dispensaries.
 Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost tens of thousands of dollars.
 Prescription and over-the-counter medicines might not be available.
 Doctors and hospitals often expect immediate cash payment for health services.
 However, the local cost for service is quite minimal.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.